hanhanwu/Hanhan_Data_Science_Practice/RecommendationSystem/README.md

 * MovieLens Recommendation System
   * My code: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/RecommendationSystem/recommendation_system_movielens.ipynb
     * Method 1 - DIY collaborative filtering
-    * Method 2 - Library `turicreate` for collaborative filtering
+    * Method 2 - Library `turicreate` for recommendations
       * This one really gave me a hard time.
 Not sure why, I could not use `SFrame()` and found a solution to install `graphlab`, which could only be installed in my conda virtual environment and broke my ipython kernel, I had to uninstall and reinstall IPython and kernel....
 Then it still not work, but later worked...
         * To install turicreate: `pip install -U turicreate`
         * To install graphlab: https://turi.com/download/install-graphlab-create-command-line.html